dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 ![Benchmark results](/images/dora-bench-game.png)

-For `fannkuch-redux` Dora is only 3.6 times slower than the Java equivalent running on OpenJDK (version 1.8.0_112), the benchmark results for `binarytrees` are way worse: Dora is 26x slower.
+For `fannkuch-redux` Dora is only 3.5 times (40s to 138s) slower than the Java equivalent running on OpenJDK (version 1.8.0_112), the benchmark results for `binarytrees` are worse: Dora is 14x slower (55s instead of 4s).
 This is easily explained: `binarytrees` stresses the GC and the current implementation isn't really the most efficient.
 We will later look into this benchmark in more detail.